-The Company is self-insured for certain losses relating to general liability, workers' compensation, and employee medical and dental benefit claims, and the Company has purchased stop-loss coverage to limit significant exposure in these areas.
+The Company is self-insured for certain losses relating to property, general liability, workers' compensation, and employee medical and dental benefit claims, and the Company has purchased stop-loss coverage to limit significant exposure in these areas.
 Accrued insurance liabilities are based on claims filed and estimates of claims incurred but not reported.
 Such amounts are determined by applying actuarially-based calculations taking into account known trends and projections of future results.
 Actual claims experience can impact these calculations and, to the extent that subsequent claim costs vary from estimates, future earnings could be impacted and the impact could be material.

-Fair Value
+Fair Value of Financial Instruments

 The carrying value of cash equivalents, accounts receivable, accounts payable, and accrued expenses approximates fair value because of the relative short maturity of these items.
-The fair value of the long-term obligations was estimated based on the quoted market prices for the sale of similar issues or on the current rates offered to the Company for obligations of the same remaining maturities.
-The carrying value of the Company's long-term obligations at July 30, 2005 and January 29, 2005 approximates fair value since the interest rates are variable and approximate current market rates.
+The fair value of the long-term obligations was estimated based on the current rates offered to the Company for obligations of the same remaining maturities.
+The carrying value of the Company's long-term obligations at October 29, 2005 and January 29, 2005 approximates fair value since the interest rates are variable and approximate current market rates.